jmeaster30/vore/README.md

-# RegQL
+# VORE

-RegQL - **Reg**ular Expression **Q**uery **L**anguage
+VORE - **V**erb**O**se Regula**R** Expr**E**ssions

-RegQL is just a regular expression engine but with more readable syntax and some extra features that I felt would be useful from processing text.
+VORE is just a regular expression engine but with more readable syntax and some extra features that I felt would be useful from processing text.

-I like how natural it is to read SQL queries so I tried to design the syntax similarly.

-Like regular expressions, you can find matches but I also added the ability to transform the text.
-(I think you may be able to do substitutions in regular expressions but I don't know how they work and I don't know if they actually transform the text)
+This language is mostly a result of difficulties that I have had with regular expressions and I also took into account some things I have heard others have difficulty with.
+Some of the difficulties I have experienced with regular expressions are how its difficult to read the expressions and how difficult it is to remember the syntax when writing them.
+So, when coming up with the syntax for VORE I tried to make it feel like you can type out what you want like you are saying the rules and you'll have the proper regular expression.
+I took some syntax style inspiration from SQL as you will probably see.

+Another thing I wanted from this language is to fully encompass original regular expressions to the point where I would be able to write a transpiler from VORE to regex and back.
+I don't know if I will actually write the transpiler but if I think it would be a fun quick project I probably will.

+Here are some examples of the language...

 >This example replaces all instances of "test - error" or "test - fail" with "test - success"
 >